eljamm/nixpkgs/doc/languages-frameworks/gradle.section.md

 # Gradle {#gradle}

 Gradle is a popular build tool for Java/Kotlin.
-Unfortunately, despites its ubiquity, it has many poor design decisions.
+Unfortunately, despite its ubiquity, it has many poor design decisions.
 Because Gradle itself doesn't offer reproducible builds in any meaningful way, nixpkgs has a man-in-the-middle-proxy designed for intercepting Gradle web requests.